This page contains information to help chief scientists and survey participants prepare for an upcoming survey.

 Application to Undertake Research in Foreign Waters

 The application form must be submitted through diplomatic channels via the Irish Department of Foreign Affairs.
-Six months notice is required.
+Seven months notice is required.
 Blank application forms for the UK and France are available to download below and application forms for other countries are available from Research Vessel Operations.